Language entry requirements

 To complete your course successfully, you must pass your assignments and end of course exams and attend a minimum of 90% of the course.

-If you pass your course and have the correct English language test for your main course visa, you can progress to your main course at UAL without having to take another IELTS (or equivalent English test).
+If you pass your course, you can progress to your main course at UAL without having to take another IELTS or equivalent English test.

-You may need to buy some art materials for the London Project at the end of your course.
+You may need to buy some art materials for the Art Project at the end of your course.
 Students usually spend around £30 to £50 on these.

 Please bring a laptop or tablet with you.
 You will need this for research and assignments.